Optical#

 objectLost#

-objectLost registers a function to be called when the Color Sensor loses an object.
+objectLost registers a function to be called when the Optical Sensor loses a detected object.

 Usage: